-No one, Scout or leader, is to leave camp without first checking out with the camp director, program director, or medical officer.
-Persons leaving camp must also check in upon returning to camp.
-Leaders needing to send Scouts home during the week need to report it to the camp director, program director, or medical officer.
-Visitors in camp must also check in with the camp director, program director, or medical officer.
+No one, Scout or leader, is to leave camp without first signing out at the Honor Lodge.
+Persons leaving camp must also sign in upon returning to camp.
+Leaders needing to send Scouts home during the week need to report it to the Honor Lodge.
+Visitors in camp must also sign in and out at the Honor Lodge.